-The City of Bay City Engineering Services provides support to contractors, utilities, other units of governments, developers, businesses and residents for their development projects.
+The City of Bay City Engineering Services provides support to residents, businesses, contractors, utilities, other units of governments, and developers for their development projects.
 Other responsibilities include:

 - Assisting with the coordination of water and sewer improvements

-- Overseeing construction activities performed by the City's contractors
+- Managing the design and construction activities performed by the City's contractors and consultants

 - Coordinating projects with public utilities, the Michigan Department of Transportation and other agencies

-- Assisting the public regarding public utility locations, encroachment permits, sidewalk issues, etc.
+- Assisting the public regarding public utility locations, permits, sidewalk issues, safety concerns, and other items

 Transportation Asset Management Plan